 - Shortness of breath

-Ischemic (uh·skee·muhk) strokes occur when the blood flow to the brain is stopped or reduced, cutting off the flow of oxygen that the brain needs.
-Having heart disease or other heart-related concerns can increase your risk of ischemic stroke.
-Ischemic strokes share many risk factors with heart disease, such as age, tobacco use, high cholesterol and blood pressure, weight, physical inactivity, and diabetes.
-Women also have unique risk factors like:
+A stroke occurs when the blood flow to the brain stops or is reduced, cutting off the flow of oxygen the brain needs.
+Having heart disease or other heart-related concerns like atrial fibrillation can increase your risk of stroke.
+Strokes share many risk factors with heart disease, such as age, tobacco use, high cholesterol and blood pressure, weight, physical inactivity, and diabetes.

 - High blood pressure during pregnancy